RCAW

 • Dan Ioschpe, High-Level Climate Champion for COP30

-• Jeb Brugmann, Founder, ICLEI – Local Governments for Sustainability; Founding Principal, Resilient Cities
+• Jeb Brugmann, Founder, ICLEI – Local Governments for Sustainability; Founding Principal, Resilient Cities (video link)

 • Maria Netto, Executive Director, ICS Brazil